dochy-ksti/munyorunyoru/readme.md

 	p GOD DOES NOT PLAY DICE.
 	cite —Albert Einstein
 ```
-It seems that only the first capital letter of the tags has been changed to lowercase, but this time, it was possible to create the cite tag that was not created last time without coding.
+It seems that only the first capital letter of the tags has been changed to lowercase, but this time, it was possible to create the "cite" tag without coding.
 In addition, the code has been simplified as follows.
 ```Rust
 use std::collections::BTreeMap;
 use crate::{samples::html_samples::html_builder::{HtmlItem, Param, Tag}, MunyoItem};